rstudio/ggvis/demo/apps/README.md

 This directory contains example Shiny apps.
-If you are in the top-level gigvis directory, these can be run with:
+If you are in the top-level ggvis directory, these can be run with:

 ```
 shiny::runApp('demo/apps/basic')
 ```

-If you've installed `gigvis`, you can run the demo with
+If you've installed `ggvis`, you can run the demo with

 ```
-shiny::runApp(system.file("demo/apps/basic", package = "gigvis"))
+shiny::runApp(system.file("demo/apps/basic", package = "ggvis"))
 ```